Learn how to write more compelling real estate listing descriptions and avoid some of the most common (and destructive) listing description cliches.

 If your property listing site lets you use a headline other than the address of the property, make sure you take full advantage of it.

 The property’s headline can be used to immediately grab your reader’s attention, and lead them to spend more time looking over your listing.

-So if compelling headlines work for things you’re not really interested in, imagine how well they would work when aimed at someone who IS interested in what you have to offer.
+If compelling headlines work for things you’re not really interested in, imagine how well they would work when aimed at someone who is interested in what you have to offer.

 How can you make a headline more memorable?